-All applications will be reviewed with consideration given, but not limited to, the following criteria:
+All applications will be reviewed with the following criteria:

 - Application meets all submission requirements as detailed in these HDGF Guidelines. - Application meets all underwriting requirements as detailed in the Multifamily Underwriting Guidelines. - The 80% architectural plans demonstrate compliance with OHFA's Design & Architectural Standards. - The development team demonstrates the ability to proceed within the time constraints of the program.